Ten ways to help someone with anxiety

 3. Do relaxing activities together

-Your friend may be exhausted and always seem tired.
+A person with anxiety may be exhausted and always seem tired.
 You might not understand why.
 But even though they aren’t doing a physical workout, their mind can be very active, which is tiring, and can cause physical symptoms.
-Why not suggest you do a relaxing activity together, such as yoga, or swimming, which may help to reduce their symptoms.
+Depending on your relationship, you could suggest doing a relaxing activity together, such as yoga, or swimming, which may help to reduce their symptoms.

 4. Be aware of their anxiety triggers

 Different situations and environments can bring on anxiety.
 Public places, social situations, work events and even using a public toilet can be very anxiety-inducing for some people.
-If your friend has social anxiety, they might be worried that people are going to laugh at them, or that they will say or do something embarrassing.
+If someone has social anxiety, they might be worried that people are going to laugh at them, or that they will say or do something embarrassing.
 They will probably be worrying about it before, during and after the event.
-Reassuring your friend that you can’t notice any visible signs of anxiety can help them to relax.
+Reassuring them that you can’t notice any visible signs of anxiety can help them to relax.

 Anxiety can come out in a variety of ways.
-Your friend might be irritable with you or overreact to things they wouldn’t normally react to, such as being startled or surprised.
+The person you know might be irritable with you or overreact to things they wouldn’t normally react to, such as being startled or surprised.
 Try not to take it personally and be patient with them.

 6. Offer support

-Ask your friend what they need.
-Sometimes they might just need a hug.
+Ask them what they need.
 It’s important to let them know that you’re there to support them, and they can ask you for help without being scared to do so.

 7. Avoid saying “stop worrying”